-NCERT Solutions for Class 6 English Unit 5 Poem – Where Do All The Teachers Go?
-Can be downloaded for free at BYJU’S. These solutions will help students to understand the concepts and attempt the English exam with full vigour.
+NCERT Solutions for Class 6 English Unit 5 Poem – Where Do All the Teachers Go?
+Can be downloaded for free on BYJU’S. These solutions will help students understand the concepts and attempt the English exam with full vigour.
 The NCERT Solutions of Class 6 English have been curated by our panel of expert teachers to provide the best-in-class solutions for Class 6 students.

-The poem, “Where Do All The Teachers Go?” mentions how for every child, his/her teacher is special.
-It is difficult for a small child to comprehend and accept that his/her teacher is an ordinary person like others.
+The poem, “Where Do All The Teachers Go?” mentions how for every child, their teacher is special.
+It is difficult for a small child to comprehend and accept that their teacher is an ordinary person like others.
 Students can refer to NCERT Solutions to learn other insights about the poem.

 You can download these NCERT Solutions for Class 6 English in PDF format through the links provided.

 Access Answers to NCERT Class 6 English Unit 5 Poem – Where Do All The Teachers Go?

 Where Do All The Teachers Go?